spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/install-pcg.md

 5. Provide a name for the PCG and use the **drop-down Menu** to select Nutanix as the cloud type.
 Click **Confirm** to continue.
 Palette displays the Private Cloud Gateway Overview page.

-6. To install the Palette agent, copy the kubectl commands from the slide-out panel into your Kubernetes cluster.
+6. To install the Palette agent, copy the kubectl commands from the slide-out panel and execute them against your Kubernetes cluster.

 7. Close the slide-out panel when you have copied both the commands.
 The **Cluster Status** field on the PCG Overview page displays **Pending** while the PCG is installing.
 Installation is complete when the **Cluster Status** field displays **Running**.

 ## Validate

-When installed, the PCG registers itself with Palette.
-Use the steps below to verify the PCG is registered.
+When deployed, the PCG registers itself with Palette.
+Use the steps below to verify if the PCG is registered.

 1. Log in to [Palette](https://console.spectrocloud.com/).